Acting Assistant Secretary for Aging

 Before joining HHS in 2011, Ms. Gottlich worked as an attorney and beneficiary advocate for older people and people with disabilities, engaging in policy work, litigation, and administrative advocacy.
 She focused on issues related to Medicare, Medicaid, private insurance, LTSS, adult guardianship and end-of-life decision making.
 Ms. Gottlich is the author of numerous articles regarding Medicare, the Affordable Care Act, and private health insurance.

-Ms. Gottlich has a Juris Doctor degree in law from New York University and an L.L.M. degree from George Washington University Law School.
+Ms. Gottlich has a Juris Doctor degree from New York University and a Master of Laws in urban legal studies from George Washington University Law School.

 Back to top